FarmDyn/documentation/docs/methodology/technical.md

 abatement costs for larger population of farms, for example based on an appropriate regression model..
-Meta modeling seems also a suitable tool to learn more about which farm attribute impact abatement costs and to which extend the occurring MACs depend on the GHG calculation procedure of the different indicators.
+Meta modeling seems also a suitable tool to learn more about which farm attribute impact abatement costs and to which extend the occurring Marginal Abatement Costs (MACs) depend on the GHG calculation procedure of the different indicators.

 For this four steps are required: